Benji Marshall

 Marshall was also briefly a professional rugby union player with the Blues in Super Rugby.

 Marshall played for fourteen seasons in the National Rugby League for Sydney club Wests Tigers, with whom he won the 2005 NRL Premiership.
 He has been noted for his flamboyant attack, including sidesteps, no-look passes and flick-passes.
 In 2010 Marshall won the Golden Boot Award for the best international player.

+In 2022, Marshall signed a five-year deal to become an assistant coach of Wests Tigers under Tim Sheens, with Marshall succeeding Sheens as Head Coach ahead of 2025 season after Sheens' impending retirement.

 Early years

-Marshall was born in Whakatane, New Zealand.
+Marshall was born in Whakatāne, New Zealand.
 He is of Māori descent.
 He is the eldest of three brothers, and the elder brother of New Zealand Māori international Jeremy Marshall-King.
 He was raised without his biological father, but has spoken of the influence of his foster-father Michael Doherty, and other men within his extended family.
 He has said he had, "10 or 11 fathers … which is not a bad thing."

 Marshall was a pupil at Whakatane High School.
 He was offered a scholarship to play for Keebra Park State High School in Gold Coast, Queensland when he was 16.
 While living on the Gold Coast, he played junior rugby league for the Nerang Roosters.
 While in high school in Australia, Marshall played for the Australian Schoolboys team in 2003, and also represented Australia in touch football that same year.
 Although eligible to represent Australia, Marshall declared his allegiance to the New Zealand Kiwis early in his career.